sylwiavargas/newsly/README.md

 When clicking on a `ArticleItem`, display additional details (e.g. author, description).
 Clicking on the same `ArticleItem` will close the additional details.
 Any number of `ArticleItem`s can be open at the same time.

 Consider where state should live and what data type would best express whether the details are showing or not.
-Why does it live there?
+Why does state live there?
 Why did you choose the data type you chose?

 ### Bonus bonus

 When clicking on an `ArticleItem` display additional details.
 When another `ArticleItem` is clicked, the previous `ArticleItem` should close its details and open for the most recently clicked one.
 Basically, only one can be open at a time.

 Consider where state should live and how you keep track of which `ArticleItem` was clicked.
-Why does state live where you put it?
+Why does state live there?
 How is this different from the previous bonus?